University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_7_variantcall.md

 To do this, you started with raw sequencing data in FASTQ format, you first assessed read quality and removed low-quality bases and adapters through quality control and trimming.
 The cleaned reads were then aligned to a reference genome, producing SAM/BAM files that record where each read maps and how confidently it aligns.
 After filtering these alignments to remove low-quality and duplicate reads, you performed **variant calling**, generating VCF files that list genetic differences between each sample and the reference genome.

 While our final interpretation of this analysis focused on a single, well-known variant for teaching purposes, this workflow detected thousands of genetic variants.
 These variants contain far more information than can be examined manually, including data relevant to health, ancestry, and biological function.
-Analysing this data is complex and outside the scope of this module but is explored further in other parts of
+Analysing this data is complex and outside the scope of this module but is explored further in other modules.